human-ai-lab/TTSDS-ID-JP/README.md

 **If you want to resume fine-tuning from a checkpoint, run steps 1, 2, 3, and 6, and skip steps 4 and 5.**

 1. Clone `Style-Bert-VITS2` repository and install `uv` and required packages (you may also use `pip`; using `uv` is optional)

+   **Note:** The Google Colab session may restart, but just ignore it and proceed to the next step.
   ```sh
   import os